 Q Composition II

 Course # ENC 1102

-Grade Level 11-12
+Grade 11-12

+Level

 Length 1 Semester

-Prerequisite CPT/PERT scores & 3.0 GPA, ENC 1101
+Prerequisite CPT/PERT scores & 3.0 GPA, ENC

+1101

 Credit 1

-This course builds upon the skills developed in Composition I. It provides further instruction in the planning, organization and writing of essays.
-It stresses methods of library research including information retrieval from electronic sources, and emphasizes writing of the research paper and the paper of literary interpretation.
-The reading includes selections from at least two forms of literature.
+This course builds upon the skills developed in Composition I. It provides further instruction in the planning, organization and writing of essays. stresses methods of library research including information retrieval from electronic sources, and emphasizes writing of the research paper and the paper The reading includes of literary interpretation. selections from at least two forms of literature.
 This course partially satisfies the writing requirements outlined in the General Education Requirements.
 Credit is not given for both ENC 1102 and ENC 1122H.
 Meets the graduation requirement for English IV.
 Dual Enrollment courses offered on high school campuses must be taken on that campus.
 Students will not be permitted to take the course on the SPC campus unless the on campus course is full.

 Q Ancient Greek Mythology

 Course # CLT 2373

-Grade Level 11-12
+Grade 11-12

+Level

 Length 1 Semester

 Prerequisite CPT/PERT scores & 3.0 GPA

 Credit .5